visualdensity/asylum/README.md

 Feel free to contribute, critique, comment, add to it, etc. If we have enough patterns, we can start a site that stores these examples.

+All examples should run without errors.
+Just navigate to `src/` folder and execute the PHP files:

+    php ChainOfCommand.php
+    php Observer.php
+    ...

 Keep learning!